Nonmetricity theories and aspects of gauge symmetry: Weyl gauge symmetry

-The geometric laws that define $W_4$, among which is the nonmetricity condition \eqref{n-metricity}, are invariant under generalized (local) Weyl rescalings or, also, Weyl gauge transformations \eqref{scale-t}.
-These amount to simultaneous conformal transformations of the metric and gauge transformations of nonmetricity:
+The geometric laws that define $W_4$, among which is the nonmetricity condition \eqref{n-metricity}, are invariant under generalized Weyl gauge transformations.
+These amount to simultaneous conformal transformations of the metric \eqref{scale-t} and gauge transformations of nonmetricity \cite{delhom-2019, saridakis-prd-2020}:

 \bea &&g_{\mu\nu}\rightarrow\Omega^2g_{\mu\nu},\;g^{\mu\nu}\rightarrow\Omega^{-2}g^{\mu\nu},\nonumber\\ &&Q^\alpha_{\;\;\mu\nu}\rightarrow Q^\alpha_{\;\;\mu\nu}-2\der^\alpha\ln\Omega\,g_{\mu\nu},\nonumber\\ &&Q_{\alpha\mu\nu}\rightarrow\Omega^2\left(Q_{\alpha\mu\nu}-2\der_\alpha\ln\Omega\,g_{\mu\nu}\right),\nonumber\\ &&Q_\alpha\rightarrow Q_\alpha-2\der_\alpha\ln\Omega, \eea respectively, where we have defined